JTarness/decentralized-auction-app/README.md

 Users should be able to select a desired item and place it up for auction at a starting transaction price.
 Information needed: name/type of item, description, starting price
 - Placing a Bid on an Item-
 Upon searching for an item or browsing the market homepage, the user will have the ability to    place a bid on their desired item.
 By specifying gas price and the max ETH a user is willing to give up, an item’s current bid total will be adjusted.
-- Finalizing a Transaction-
+- Finalizing an Auction-
 After a period of time passes or a specific amount of funds are received through bids, the item will be sold to the last highest bidder.
 The user will be sent a receipt for the transaction reflecting the ETH lost in the purchase as well as the information of the item purchased.
-- Viewing Previous Transactions-
+- Viewing Previous Auctions-
 Users should be able to view the previous transactions/bids from their account by tracking the transaction receipts while the app is launched
 ## **Getting Started**
 **Installation and Setup**